EdgarAllenExile/nvim.config/README.md

 | Prediction | Shows Cursor Movement Inputs | config/helpers/prediction/lua |
 | Rustacean | Rust Language Utils | config/languages/rust.lua |
 | Bufferline | Window Tabs | config/ui/bufferline.lua |

+## Other Language Things

+Will need to install a LISP language server or similar if you want to use CONJURE.
+VALE is possible to use, but it annoyed me so I stopped.